-The structure of this church, built with bricks, is in the new Roman style, inclining to the florentine taste. - In 1852, they commenced decorating its interior after the plan of Van der Nüll.
-The church direction of architect F. Schmidt, one of the builders of the new steeple of St. Stephen's Cathedral.
+The Church of the Lazaristes in Schottenfeld, was built between 1860 and 1862 under the direction of architect F. Schmidt, one of the builders of the new-steeple of St. Stephen's Cathedral.
 This church, built in the gothic style, is remarkable for its simplicity, and the good taste that has been displayed in its construction.
+Although a great ornament to that part of town in which it stands, the amount of expense incurred for the building of this church does not exceed 250,000 florins.